Barrett's Esophagus: An Overview

 Follow-Up Care

-Although it is not common for Barrett’s esophagus to lead to esophageal cancer, it is still important to follow your provider’s suggestions for treatment and follow-up care.
-It is also important to follow the screening guidelines and schedule you are given for imaging if you are at risk for developing esophageal cancer.
+Although it is not common for Barrett’s esophagus to lead to esophageal cancer, there is still a risk so it is important to follow your provider’s suggestions for treatment and follow-up care.
+Make sure to follow screening guidelines and the schedule you are given for imaging if you are at risk for developing esophageal cancer.

 AGA Institute Medical Position Panel.
 American Gastroenterological Association medical position statement on the management of Barrett's esophagus.
 Gastroenterology.
 2011; 140:1084-1091.